codepath/android_guides/Using-Kotlin-for-Android-development.md

 - Safe - Avoid entire classes of errors such as null pointer exceptions.
 - It's functional - Kotlin uses many concepts from functional programming, such as lambda expressions.

+Take a look at [this cheatsheet and quick reference](https://koenig-media.raywenderlich.com/uploads/2018/08/RW_Kotlin_Cheatsheet_1_0.pdf).

 ## Syntax Crash Course